worst happened the other night. Driving to HEB, turned on the heat,

 unplugging everything is faster that figuring out what's what.
 There

-the worst part of all.
-Those three plugs you unscrewed on the firewall,
+Here's the worst part of all.
+Those three plugs you unscrewed on the

 I took out the AC controls, but it seemed like I didn't need to.

-windshield.
+the windshield.
 Remove.
-There is a brace left of center at the bottom near
+There is a brace left of center at the bottom

-the ashtray.
+near the ashtray.
 Remove.
 Get a buddy.
-Take out the big bolts you see along
+Take out the big bolts you see

-the windshield and door frames.
+along the windshield and door frames.
 Pull the dash back a bit.
-There's a big

-plug on the left, screwed together with a 10mm head.
-Have a ratchet
+There's a big plug on the left, screwed together with a 10mm head.

-ready and unhook it.
-You could reach it through the cluster hole before
+Have a ratchet ready and unhook it.
+You could reach it through the

 There are random wires with those stupid plastic clips/nails holding

-antenna wire one as it's more sensitive to abuse.
-I've got one on order.
+the antenna wire one as it's more sensitive to abuse.
+I've got one on

+order.
 Put dash somewhere clean, not like I did.
-I blame the brainular blood
+I blame the brainular

 Heater box has four studs going through the firewall.
 Three near the

-off the cover of the heater core, pull off the oval foam piece, and just
+take off the cover of the heater core, pull off the oval foam piece,

-cut little slits in the other foam piece, slide out the core.
-Now go
+and just cut little slits in the other foam piece, slide out the core.

-hose out all the damned antifreeze, barsleak, bugs, M&Ms, and
+Now go hose out all the damned antifreeze, barsleak, bugs, M&Ms,

-make sure to blow all the water out of the foam.
-Hair dryer for those
+and make sure to blow all the water out of the foam.
+Hair dryer for

+so.
 This is a good time to change your registration sticker.
-You can get ALL
+You can

-point.
+this point.
 The only trick is leftover screws.
 I had three.
-One was kinda
+One was

-big.
+kinda big.
 Hmm.
-Don't forget that screw-together plug on the left before you
+Don't forget that screw-together plug on the left

-hang the dash back up, and the center brace at the bottom of the dash.
+before you hang the dash back up, and the center brace at the bottom

-Each time you're about to cover up a hole, take a good long look inside
+of the dash.
+Each time you're about to cover up a hole, take a good

 Torque guidelines: little screws, studs, and bolts-snug.
 Plug